-the development of Arduino, it is worth introducing a brief history of A revolutionary leap in the computing industry was seen in the 1960s ent including the development of solid state computers (including the IBM 1401), that used mentions to process its operations and a magnetic core memory for its storage (instead of in the compactness of the computer hardware.
-In mental Kilby's invention of integrated circuits in 1959 enabled circuits and transistors to the fine time time they chips of semiconducting materials (like silicon) as well as further tention of the computer component.
-The other crucial development made in the same the bigh level computer programming languages, written in symbolic languages such many English and this made computer codes somehow easy to learn and read than the earlier ne languages that consisted of letters and numbers only.
-This development enabled introducts with few years of expertise to carry out the basic operations on a computer.
-ECHETRAN (for the scientific calculators) and COBOL (for business application) were the two ments improves that were introduced in that period.
-The microprocessor was one of the greatest eventions in the history of the modern computer in the 1970's.
-Initially, the microprocessor interview of the bardware components of CPU to fit into one, tiny, integrated circuit, the major driving component of the memory of a microchip, input/output hardware and memory storage hardware for sensors.
-The microprocessor, due to the small form factor, was incomposited into a surfeit of electronic devices ranging from personal computers to calculators med are still used up to date.
-More programming languages were also developed in the 1970s and the including C, C++ and Java for applications in science and business.
+While discussing the development of Arduino, it is worth introducing a brief history of microcontrollers.
+A revolutionary leap in the computing industry was seen in the 1960s following the development of solid state computers (including the IBM 1401), that used transistors to process its operations and a magnetic core memory for its storage (instead of second tubes), and these enabled an increase in the compactness of the computer hardware.
+In station.
+Jack Kilby's invention of integrated circuits in 1959 enabled circuits and transistors to be fised into tiny chips of semiconducting materials (like silicon) as well as further ministurization of the computer component.
+The other crucial development made in the same becade was the high level computer programming languages, written in symbolic languages such is plain English, and this made computer codes somehow easy to learn and read than the earlier machine languages that consisted of letters and numbers only.
+This development enabled individuals with few years of expertise to carry out the basic operations on a computer.
+FORTRAN (for the scientific calculators) and COBOL (for business application) were the two muin languages that were introduced in that period.
+The microprocessor was one of the greatest impovations in the history of the modern computer in the 1970's.
+Initially, the microprocessor miniaturized all the hardware components of CPU to fit into one, tiny, integrated circuit, secularly known as the microchip.
+The microchip became the major driving component of the constrollers including Arduino which is made up of a microchip, input/output hardware and sectory storage hardware for sensors.
+The microprocessor, due to the small form factor, was perpendicular to a surfeit of electronic devices ranging from personal computers to calculators are still used up to date.
+More programming languages were also developed in the 1970s and this including C, C++ and Java for applications in science and business.
 (Massimo, 2005)